 Cotton vs. Synthetics

 - Know your fabrics.
 Remember this: it’s easier to cool down than it is to warm up.
 This concept also comes into safety considerations.
 Hypothermia and heat exhaustion are both extremely serious and sometimes common issues on a rafting trip.

 - Cotton keeps you cool, synthetics dry quicker and tend to be warmer.
-Sometimes you want a cotton shirt and sarong to purposely keep you wet or damp for body temperature regulation.
+Sometimes you’ll wear a cotton shirt and sarong to purposely keep you wet or damp for body temperature regulation.
 On the flip side, sometimes cotton can be detrimental to your day.
 Leave your cotton socks at home.
 Pack a warm fleece jacket or a light puffy jacket for chilly mornings and nights.

-- Synthetic fabrics such as polyester, wool, capilene or rayon are ideal because they dry faster and also keep you warm.
+- Synthetic fabrics such as polyester, wool, capilene or rayon are ideal because they dry faster and also keep you warm when running white water or are caught in a downpour.
 A pair of long underwear is also necessary.
 I will say this: cotton at the end of the day is amazing and dry underwear is crucial for comfort at night.
 A pair of Carhartt or lightweight pants are also nice for evenings and mornings in camp.

 - It’s good to be able to peel things off or add on as needed during the day.
 Your outfitter will let you know how to pack, but always keep a warm synthetic layer and raincoat in your day bag with other essential items.

 - Protect yourself from the weather.
 That often means extra protection from the sun, especially on desert trips and rafting the Grand Canyon.
 A “buff” or bandana is another great option, especially helpful now during COVID-19 days.